heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 Fot the time being, try to access the virtual machine from the Internet on ports 80 and 443 using the public IP address of the virtual machine.

-You should notice that you have a timeout error.
+You should notice that you have an error.
 This is because the virtual machine is not configured to respond to requests on ports 80 and 443, no services are running on these ports at the moment.

 Run the _"whoami on ports 80 and 443"_ example from the [`heig-vd-dai-course/heig-vd-dai-course-code-examples`](https://github.com/heig-vd-dai-course/heig-vd-dai-course-code-examples)